Information for disabled passengers

 Assisted Travel contact details can be found in the "Support and Information" section of the appropriate Train Company page.
 If you are unsure of which Train Company you need, look at our Stations and Destinations page and enter the name or three letter code of the station you are starting from.
 These pages also show details of the facilities available at a station.

 Accessible stations and Stations Made Easy

-The Association of Train Operating Companies (ATOC) have produced maps of the mainland National Rail network that provides at-a-glance information about the accessibility of many stations.
+The Rail Delivery Group (RDG) have produced maps of the mainland National Rail network that provides at-a-glance information about the accessibility of many stations.

 Sometimes it can be helpful to have an idea of what a station looks like before you get there.
 Stations Made Easy allows you to plan a route around a station and see photos of it.